2024 Russian Online Language Pedagogy (OLP) series graphic

 Participants who meet all the criteria listed under “Digital Badge” above can be eligible to earn continuing education unit (CEU) credit.
 In order to earn the CEU credit, one requirement is to fulfill a minimum of 10 contact hours during the workshop, which means participants have to attend all 3 webinar sessions (6 hrs) and participate in asynchronous tasks and reflections afterwards (4 hours).

 If you are from the North Carolina Virtual Public School, you will automatically be considered for CEU credit.
-If you are from a school OTHER than North Carolina Virtual Public School and you wish to earn CEU credit, please contact us and provide the name, title, and contact info (phone and/or email) of the supervisor who will be responsible for approving/awarding your professional development credit.
+If you are from a school OTHER than North Carolina Virtual Public School and you wish to earn CEU credit, please provide the name, title, and contact info (phone and/or email) of the supervisor who will be responsible for approving/awarding your professional development credit when you submit your Digital Badge / CEU request form.

 Completion Due Date: August 31, 2024.